 Is the purpose of life to be happy?
 What if you could take a pill and you would be blissfully happy?
 Is that the end game, then?
 If not, what is it?
 Let’s ask the Dalai Lama … or at least a poster of his purported sayings, and test to see if they are acceptably real.

 Are some monsters real?
 Could they be anomalies that pop into our reality like griefers in an online social sim?
 Or are they just figments in our shared subconscious?
 Could they be, in some aspect… acceptably real?

 Under what circumstances can ghosts be considered acceptably real?
 Joe and I think we have the answer.
-And if that’s not enough to pique your interest, we have several spooky stories to tell you, one with actual photographic evidence (see above).
+And if that’s not enough to pique your interest, we have several spooky stories to tell you, one with actual photographic evidence (see below).